adobe/commerce-integration-starter-kit/README.md

   - I/0 events
   - Adobe I/O Events for Adobe Commerce
   - I/O management API
-- Download the [workspace configuration JSON](https://developer.adobe.com/commerce/extensibility/events/project-setup/#download-the-workspace-configuration-file) file and save it because you will use it to configure Adobe IO Events in commerce afterward.
+- Download the [workspace configuration JSON](https://developer.adobe.com/commerce/extensibility/events/project-setup/#download-the-workspace-configuration-file) file and save it as `workspace.json` in the `./scripts/onboarding/config` starter kit folder because you will use it to configure Adobe IO Events in commerce afterward.

 ### Configure a new Integration in commerce
 Configure a new Integration to secure the calls to Commerce from App Builder using OAuth by following these steps: